rexhanh/WateringSystem/README.md

 ## Download
+### Code
 Clone this repo or just download the file, upload the file to your Arduino(you might want to adjust some parameters), download the iOS app, you are good to go!
+### App
+iOS Testflight Link: TBA

 ## Setup
-I used Arduino Uno, DSD Tech HM-10, a 12V water pump, a capacitive soil moisture, a 2 channel 5v relay and a light sensor
+I used Arduino Uno, DSD Tech HM-10, a 12V water pump, a capacitive soil moisture, a 2 channel 5v relay and a photodiode.
+I did not have a 12V source, so I used two 1.5V batteries and one 9V battery to power the pump.

 ### Pins